Documentation

 At a Glance

-• A dispensary product return credit is generated when you send product back to a vendor
+• A dispensary product return credit is generated when a customer returns a vendor's product at your registers

-• Returns are verified through Metrc manifests and matched to original purchase records
+• Returns come from your POS customer-returns report and are matched to original purchase records

 • The platform creates the credit memo with line-item detail and sends it to the vendor